pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/installing-manually.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-There are three additional packages you'll need to install that are bundled with the TAP release, but not part of any profile.
+There are three additional packages you'll need to install that are bundled with the Tanzu Application Platform release, but not part of any profile.

 * `supply-chain.apps.tanzu.vmware.com`
 * `supply-chain-catalog.apps.tanzu.vmware.com`